 Here are SAMHSA’s eight dimensions with CeDAR’s two cornerstones:

 All parts of our lives touch each other.
 That’s why the diagram shows them in a circle with at least one point touching (the center).
-In fact, we are both the center hub that connects all dimensions and the entire wheel itself.
+In fact, we are both the central hub that connects all dimensions and the entire wheel itself.
+Balanced wellness is achieved by maintaining health in each dimension.

 Our recovery-oriented peers and mentors help us in these dimensions.
 We consult them for guidance and truth.
 They become our reliable cornerstones that can help keep the wheel from rolling away.